Why People Struggle with Being Vulnerable

-People quite often like to categorise emotions as being good or bad, with emotions such as anger and self-pity been thought of as bad or weak.
+People quite often like to categorise emotions as being good or bad, with emotions such as anger and self-pity being thought of as bad or weak.

-This may sound a bit trite, but is really important because of what ones emotional state can tell us about ourselves.
-Many people in 12 step recovery struggle with emotional drives once they get sober.
+This may sound a bit trite but is important because of what ones emotional state can tell us about ourselves.
+Many people in 12-step recovery struggle with emotional drives once they get sober.

-When someone gets sober, one of the first lessons that they learn is that this is, how do they live with themselves sober.
+When someone gets sober, one of the first lessons that they learn is, how do they live with themselves sober.

-One of the important part of the process of 12 step is recovery is to be able to consciously look at and evaluate how our emotions work at a normal instinctive level, simply because on a daily basis people just act or react to what goes on around them.
+One of the important parts of the process of 12-step recovery is to be able to consciously look at and evaluate how our emotions work at a normal instinctive level, simply because daily people just act or react to what goes on around them.

 This can be particularly true when someone has a high level of anger or resentment that determines their attitudes and their reactions to much of what happens in their life.

 The book Alcoholics Anonymous describes resentment as the number one offender and says it destroys more alcoholics than anything else.

 Anyone who has lived with their anger, or with an angry alcoholic, drunk or sober, knows the power of resentment, and how overwhelming it can be.

 Perhaps the most important thing to realise about our emotional states is that they give us information about ourselves.